1 | A company's operating system: a practical model for scaling organizations

 Every company has an operating system, either by design or by accident.
 It determines how work gets done: how people coordinate, make decisions, and turn effort into results.
 If the operating system is strong, the organization can scale with focus, ownership, and speed.
 Teams stay in control, proactive, and aligned, instead of slipping into reactive firefighting.

-Many leaders want to scale without descending into chaos or bureaucracy.
+Scaling without descending into chaos or bureaucracy sounds useful to many.
 Fewer connect that ambition to deliberately shaping the organization's operating system.
 But if it is not shaped deliberately, it will emerge by accident: through habits, personalities, and local optimizations.
 That can work early on, but scaling magnifies weaknesses.
 Few things derail a growing organization more reliably than a weak operating system.

 I believe that if leadership teams treated the operating system with the same discipline that Finance applies to the P&L or Sales to the funnel, companies would run far more effectively.
 People would also enjoy working in them much more.

-How to build a strong operating system (and keep it strong as your company grows) will be the core of this blog.
+How to build a strong operating system (and keep it strong as your company grows) is the core of this blog.

 What a company's operating system is